mygirl8893/karbowanecwiki/Simplewallet-JSON-RPC-API.md

 Transfer money to several destinations with specified fee, mixin ambiguity degree, and unlock time.

-Please note: fee param is a mandatory and should not be less than 0.01 BCN
+Please note: fee param is a mandatory and should not be less than 0.0001 KRB

 URL:
 ```